ErpNetDocs/tech/modules/logistics/planning/material-requirements-planning.md

 - <i>After PTF</i> - only the forecasts are considered accurate.
 The planning process considers only forecasts.

-## Product Supply Definitions
+## Product supply definitions

-The MRP process is set-up through the Product Supply definitions.
-Each definition contains the planning parameters for one product and one warehouse (Store).
+The MRP process is set-up through the product supply definitions.
+Each definition contains the planning parameters for one product and one warehouse (store).

-Every warehouse (Store) needs to create a separate product supply definition for each product, which will be planned for this warehouse.
+Every warehouse (store) needs to create a separate product supply definition for each product, which will be planned for this warehouse.

-The Product Supply definitions parametrize the <b>when</b>, <b>how much</b>, and <b>how</b> of the MRP planning system.
+The product supply definitions parametrize the <b>when</b>, <b>how much</b>, and <b>how</b> of the MRP planning system.

-### Procurement Type
+### Procurement type

-Procurement Type specifies what to do when a supply order needs to be created.
+Procurement type specifies what to do when a supply order needs to be created.
 The options are:

-- Buy - Create a Purchase Order
+- Buy - Create a purchase order

-- Make - Create a Work Order
+- Make - Create a work order

-- Transfer - Create a Transfer Order
+- Transfer - Create a transfer order

-### Order Policy
+### Order policy

-The Order Policy specifies when the supply is not enough and a supply order needs to be created.
+The order policy specifies when the supply is not enough and a supply order needs to be created.
 The options are:

 - <b>MRP</b> - a supply order is created for: